joannejavillo/budget-tracker/README.md

 ![License](https://img.shields.io/badge/License-MIT-purple)

 ## Description
-- This project- the budget-tracker was created using Mongo database with a Mongoose schema and handle route with Express, IndexedDB.
+- This project- the budget-tracker was created using Mongo database with a Mongoose schema and handle route with Express, IndexedDB, service-worker.
 - The application should be able to let the user track his/her expenses even if there is no internet connection.
-- The user should enable to track the his/her finances, by aading expenses and deposits to their budget with or without connection.
+- The user should enable to track the his/her finances, by adding expenses and deposits to their budget with or without connection.
 - When they enter their transaction offline, it should populate the total when brought back online.

  ---